openaddresses/openaddresses/CONTRIBUTING.md

 ###### Merged Fields

 Often times there are multiple fields that should be merged together.
 An array (`[]`) of field names can be used with any attribute tag.
-The field names will joined with a space (` `).
+The field names will be joined with a space (` `).

 _Format_
 ```JSON